This post may contain affiliate links. Please read mydisclosure policy.

 How to Freeze Scalloped Potatoes

-If you have any leftovers, you can store scalloped potatoes for 3 to 5 days in the fridge.
+If you have leftovers, you can store scalloped potatoes in the fridge for 3 to 5 days.

-If you want to freeze them, you can place them in an airtight container and freeze them for several months.
+If you want to freeze them, you can place them in an airtight container for several months.
 Make sure that there is as little air in the container as possible.
 Also, keep in mind that the texture may change slightly.

 How to Reheat Scalloped Potatoes

-It is best to thaw the potatoes in the fridge before attempting to reheat them.
+It is best to thaw the potatoes in the fridge before reheating them.

-Once thawed, you can reheat the potatoes in the microwave or in the oven.
+Once thawed, you can reheat the potatoes in the microwave or the oven.